-AMERICANS WITH DISABILITIES ACT STATEMENT

-Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Disability Services Office early in the semester so that the appropriate arrangements may be made.
+AMERICANS WITH DISABILITIES ACT STATEMENT Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Disability Services Office early in the semester so that the appropriate arrangements may be made.
 In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability.
-For more information, call or visit the Disability Services Office at, Reese Center Building 8, 806-716-4675.
-OR the Disability Services Office in the Student Health & Wellness Office on the Levelland campus, 806-716-2577.
+For more information, call or visit the Disability Services Office on the Levelland campus, 806-716-2577.

-DIVERSITY STATEMENT

-In this class, the teacher will establish and support an environment that values and nurtures individual and group differences and encourages engagement and interaction.
+DIVERSITY STATEMENT In this class, the teacher will establish and support an environment that values and nurtures individual and group differences and encourages engagement and interaction.
 Understanding and respecting multiple experiences and perspectives will serve to challenge and stimulate all of us to learn about others, about the larger world, and about ourselves.
-By promoting diversity and intellectual exchange, we will not only mirror society as it is, but also model society as it should and can be. (\Developed by the Title III summer 2001 participants as part of the training opportunity, May-June 2001, South Plains College.)
+By promoting diversity and intellectual exchange, we will not only mirror society as it is, but also model society as it should and can be.
+(Developed by the Title III summer 2001 participants as part of the training opportunity, May-June 2001, South Plains College.)